fnca-open-standards/ticket/Open-Ticket-Specification.md

 The features also include an **id** which is a (zero-based) index value to indicate the number of the feature that can be used to uniquely identify that feature on the ticket.
 This allows senders and receivers to have a way to have a common unique identifier for features when troubleshooting (for instance).

 **Multiple Excavation Site Example**
-If there are mulitple shapes that define the excavation site such as a polygon for a power station and a point for a nearby power pole, then the features might look like this (focussing on the Id and Properties of the GeoJson, excluding the actual coordinates for clarity):
+If there are multiple shapes that define the excavation site such as a polygon for a power station and a point for a nearby power pole, then the features might look like this (focussing on the Id and Properties of the GeoJson, excluding the actual coordinates for clarity):

 ```
 "id": 0,